felixubl/palmistry3/history/2-bb-poker-eval/README.md

 # bb-poker-eval

 A compact, bitboard-based poker hand evaluator that finds the best 5-card hand **without enumerating subsets**.
 It operates on suit–rank bitmasks and uses simple bitwise algebra plus tiny lookup tables to resolve straights and ranks.
-Implemented with [Numba](https://numba.pydata.org) for near-C speed.
+Implemented with [Numba](https://numba.pydata.org) ~~for near-C speed~~.
+Edit: I rewrote the thing in C++ and got Around 200 M Hands per second on a single thread and 1.5 Billion Hands per second on multiple threads...

 The new evaluator (`optimized_bb_poker_eval.py`) introduces precomputed 8K-entry LUTs for popcount, straight endings, and highest-bit queries and packs results into a single `uint32` for very fast comparisons.
 The legacy evaluator (`bb_poker_eval.py`) is still included for reference and benchmarking.